-Whether you are doing it as part of a team (which makes it easier) or going it solo there's a range of distances to choose from.
-Pick the one that will be right for you.
+Whether you are doing it as part of a team or going solo, there's a range of distances to choose from.
+Pick the one that will be right for you:

 - Individual 2.5k (100 lengths in our pool) – the perfect challenge for the intermediate swimmer who trains regularly and wants to push their boundaries.

-- Individual 5k (200 lengths in our pool) – this is the ultimate Swimathon challenge and to complete the 5k distance takes dedication, commitment and a good training programme.
+- Individual 5k (200 lengths in our pool) – this is the ultimate Swimathon challenge.
+To complete the 5k distance in one session takes dedication, commitment and a good training programme.

 - Team 5k – This is for teams of 2 to 5 swimmers.
 Split it evenly between members or break it down according to abilities and get everyone involved.

 Whatever the distance, you'll be helping to raise money for cancer charities, Marie Curie and Cancer Research.
 Last year we raised over £1,800.

 Using SWIMTAG along the way will be a great way to track how well you are doing.
 SWIMTAG is free to members of the YMCA Club.
 It is a system that logs your swims in our pool and shows how far, how fast and how efficiently you swam.
 We will set competitions which you can do in your own time, that cover all distances set in Swimathon.
 At the end of each month leading up to the competition we will set 1.5k, 2.5k as well as 5k-distance challenges that you can join online.
 These will give you the chance to test how long it takes to cover your target distance.